Matt-Mf/Mio-Sito/content/about.md

 <a href="https://www.fumagalli-mf.vision/pgp-mf.asc">Here's</a> my public 2048 bit pgp key for sending me encrypted stuff.

+You can use also find me on Signal.

 In case of Quantum computers threat or high sensitive info, please use symmetric encryption standard (key size >= 128 bit) and **securely share the key with me.**

 Remember that email is on of the worst protocol for privacy and security. **Use end-to-end encrypted services when possible.**